Red Sulphur Spring in Monroe County, West Virginia — The American South (Appalachia)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Civil War Camp (approx. 4.1 miles away); Cook's Fort (approx. 4.7 miles away); Saltpeter Caves (approx. 5.4 miles away); Mann-Miller / Springfield (approx. 6 miles away); Grave of Elizabeth Graham Stodghill Dr. Henry Lake Dickason (approx. 6.7 miles away); Woods’ Fort (approx. 6.7 miles away); Home of Isaac Estill / Block House on Indian Creek (approx. 7.6 miles away).

 Categories. • Architecture • War, US Civil •

 More.
 Search the internet for Red Sulphur Springs.

 Credits.
 This page was last revised on September 15, 2018.
 This page originally submitted on October 25, 2016, by Roger Miller of Pulaski, Virginia.
-This page has been viewed 268 times since then and 18 times this year.
+This page has been viewed 280 times since then.
 Photos: 1, 2, 3. submitted on October 25, 2016, by Roger Miller of Pulaski, Virginia. • Bernard Fisher was the editor who published this page.